bidva/dilmaj/README.md

 # PDF Translator CLI

-A powerful CLI tool that slices PDF files into individual pages and processes each page using AI models (OpenAI GPT or local LLaMA models) with robust error handling and retry mechanisms.
+A powerful CLI tool that extracts paragraphs from documents and processes them with AI models (OpenAI GPT or local LLaMA models) with robust error handling and retry mechanisms.

 ## Features

-- 📄 Slice PDF files into individual pages
+- 📄 Extract paragraphs from documents
-- 🤖 Process each page with AI models:
+- 🤖 Process each paragraph with AI models:
   - **OpenAI GPT models** (GPT-4, GPT-3.5-turbo, GPT-4o-mini)
   - **Local LLaMA models** (FREE - no API costs!)
 - 💰 **Cost-free processing** with local models via llama-cpp-python